DataDog/chef-datadog/README.md

 ### Dockerized environment

-To build a Docker environment, use the files under `docker_test_env`:
+To build a Docker environment with which to run kitchen tests, use the files under `docker_test_env`:

 ```
 cd docker_test_env